-The image scroller shortcode enables you to create a slideshow on your page.
-An example of such an image scroller can be found on the university´s starting page: www.uni-mainz.de
+Use the image scroller shortcode to add a slideshow to your page.
+An example of such an image scroller/slider can be found on the university´s start page: www.uni-mainz.de

-You have the possibility to choose between a JGU Imagescroller as Slideshow, a JGU Imagescroller that refers to a selection of your blog pages or a JGU Imagescroller that refers to any internet adress/URL.
+Choose between a JGU Imagescroller as slideshow, a JGU Imagescroller that refers to a selection of your blog pages or a JGU Imagescroller that refers to any internet adress/URL.

-durationsets the time until the next Picture is shown in seconds.
+duration: sets the time until the next image is shown in seconds.
+Example:

-max_widthsets the width of the JGU Imagescroller in pixels.
+max_width: sets the width of the JGU Imagescroller in pixels.
+Example:

-JGU Imagescroller linking to any internet address/URL (or without links)
+Link JGU Imagescroller to an internet address/URL (or without links)

-If the images of your scroller need to be linked to internet addresses outside of your blog, you may use the shortcod 'imagelink' to achieve this.
+If the images of your scroller need to be linked to internet addresses outside your blog, use the shortcode imagelink to achieve this.

-First of all, the images of your scroller will have to be uploaded to the media area of your blog.
-If you have done this, you'll need to copy the address (URL) of any image from its field 'URL', which can be seen when editing the image in the media area of your WordPress blog.
+First, upload the images for your scroller to the media area of your blog.
+Then, copy the address (URL) of any image from its field 'URL', which can be seen when editing the image in the media area of your WordPress blog.